-Nonrefundable portion of credit for qualified sick and family leave wages for leave taken before April 1, 2021 (Form 941, line 11b).
-The nonrefundable portion of the credit for qualified sick and family leave wages for leave taken before April 1, 2021, is limited to the employer share of social security tax on wages paid in the quarter that is remaining after that share is first reduced by any credit claimed on Form 941, line 11a, for the gualified small business payroll tax credit for increasing research activities; any credit to be claimed on Form 5884-C, line 11, for the work opportunity credit for qualified taxexempt organizations hiring qualified veterans; and/or any credit to be claimed on Form 5884-D for the disaster credit for qualified tax-exempt organizations.
-In completing Schedule B, you take into account the entire guarter's nonrefundable portion of the credit for gualified sick and family leave wages against the liability for the first payroll payment of the quarter, but not below zero.
+Nonrefundable portion of credit for qualified sick and family leave wages for leave taken after March 31, 2020, and before April 1, 2021 (Form 941, line 11b).
+The nonrefundable portion of the credit for qualified sick and family leave wages paid this quarter of 2022 for leave taken after March 31, 2020, and before April 1, 2021, is limited to the employer share of social security tax on wages paid in the quarter that is remaining after that share is first reduced by any credit claimed on Form 941, line 11a, for the qualified small business payroll tax credit for increasing research activities; any credit to be claimed on Form 5884-C, line 11, for the work opportunity credit for qualified tax-exempt organizations hiring qualified veterans; and/or any credit to be claimed on Form 5884-D for the disaster credit for qualified tax-exempt organizations.
+In completing Schedule B, you take into account the entire guarter's nonrefundable portion of the credit for sick and family leave wages against the liability for the first payroll payment of the guarter, but not below zero.
 Then reduce the liability for each successive payroll payment in the quarter until the nonrefundable portion of the credit is used.
-Any credit for qualified sick and family leave wages for leave taken before April 1, 2021, that is remaining at the end of the quarter because it exceeds the employer share of social security tax for the quarter is claimed on Form 941, line 13c, as a refundable credit.
-The refundable portion of the credit doesn't reduce the liability reported on Schedule B. For more information about the credit for qualified sick and family leave wages, including the dates for which the credit may be claimed, go to IRS.gov/PLC.
+Any credit for qualified sick and family leave wages paid this guarter of 2022 for leave taken after March 31, 2020, and before April 1, 2021, that is remaining at the end of the quarter because it exceeds the employer share of social security tax for the quarter is claimed on Form 941, line 13c, as a refundable credit.
+The refundable portion of the credit doesn't reduce the liability reported on Schedule B. For more information about the credit for qualified sick and family leave wages, go to IRS.gov/PLC.